 In Canada, copyright is inherent with the producer of the original work.
 This means that you do not have to go to an official copyright certifier to say “I own this.”
-That being said, in the event of disputed origins, you might find yourself in a position to have to prove that it was you who created the work.
+That being said, in the event of disputed origins, you might find yourself in a position to have to prove that it was you who created the work and having a registered copyright makes it easier to pursue legal action.

-It is important in the creation of a work to keep records of the entire process.
-In the case of on-line material, adding metadata to photos and video to prove that you are the original creator even if the material gets distributed without your consent.
+To do this it is important in the creation of a work to keep records of the entire process.
+You should keep all of the drafts of your idea from the very beginning of the process to the end, and record any source materials that you are working from.
+In the case of on-line material, it is important to add metadata to photos and video to prove that you are the original creator even if the material gets distributed without your consent.
 You have a right to be credited and/or paid for your work.

 - Canadian Intellectual Property Office